nashbio/policies/source/sections/05-roles_policy.md

    16. Users must set all applications that contain or transmit ePHI to automatically log off after 15 minutes of inactivity;
    17. Supervisors are required to report terminations of workforce members and other outside users;
    18. Supervisors are required to report a change in a user's title, role, department, and/or location;
-   19. Procedures to backup ePHI;
-   20. Procedures to move and record movement of hardware and electronic media containing ePHI;
+   19. Procedures to move and record movement of hardware and electronic media containing ePHI;
-   21. Procedures to dispose of discs, CDs, hard drives, and other media containing ePHI;
+   20. Procedures to dispose of discs, CDs, hard drives, and other media containing ePHI;
-   22. Procedures to re-use electronic media containing ePHI;
+   21. Procedures to re-use electronic media containing ePHI;
-   23. SSH key and sensitive document encryption procedures.
+   22. SSH key and sensitive document encryption procedures.

 ## 5.3 Security Officer